Perficient-DevOps/cloudbees-core-jumpstart/README.md

 We use a `ClusterIssuer` tied to the Let's Encrypt production endpoint for Jenkins.

 ## Setup YAML
-There are a few places where the CloudBees Core resource definitions must be customized:
+There are a few places where the CloudBees Core resource definitions must be customized.
+We make customizations using Kustomize and a `kustomization.yaml` file:
-1. The CJOC ingress resource should be modified to include a proper `<HOSTNAME>`, which is a DNS alias pointing to the external IP of the `ingress-ngninx` load balancer.
+1. The CJOC ingress resource in `ingress.yaml` should be modified to include a proper `<HOSTNAME>`, which is a DNS alias pointing to the external IP of the `ingress-nginx` load balancer.
 ```
 kubectl get svc/ingress-nginx -n ingress-nginx
 ```